De La Rosa is a Holistic Wellness Consultant, a lifelong

 was diagnosed at the age of 38 with Stage 3(c) colon cancer

 in 2005 and treated with a "chemo cocktail" called

-be deceiving: she's deemed permanently physically disabled
+can be deceiving: she's deemed permanently disabled due

-bone and joint degeneration as well as peripheral neuropathy
+and joint degeneration as well as peripheral neuropathy

 (extensive nerve damage particularly to hands and feet).